cogdog/cc-image-search/README.md

-# Bookmarket for CC License Image Search
+# Bookmarklets for CC License Image Search

-Make a bookmarklet for old school cool way to search Google Images with results filtered for CC licensed images.
+Make a bookmarklet for old school  way (browser bookmarklets) to search Creative Commons licensed images from anywhere you are on the web.
+It will create a box to enter search terms, or if text is selected, it will run off and search for images matching those as search terms.

 by Alan Levine https://cog.dog or http://cogdogblog.com/